talkvip/piupiu/README.md

 _form must have an input file named file_

-_if browser does not support scripted form upload, a new window with the image is opened to be shared with extension_
+_if browser does not support scripted form upload, a new window/tab containing the image is open to be shared with extension_

 ### Chirp API